 - Once you make a job offer and they sign it, send them as much information as you can.
-It can be all the docs on what you’ve done and learned about the things they will take up from you, any references, books or videos they should watch, anything that may concern them and be helpful.
+It can be all the docs on what you’ve done and learned about the things they will take up from you, any references, books, videos they should watch, or anything that may concern them and be helpful.

 We’ve invested a little time into writing a couple of articles that would make a statement about the expertise of the team members who we supposed would be the first to grow their teams.
 This also helped us increase awareness about Lemon.io on the market where we source developers for our network.
-Turning a two weeks work into a double-kill.
+Turning two weeks of work into a double-kill.

 Hiring with training wheels